Sjors/nado-book/basics/dns_and_tor.md

 Bitcoin kind of abuses this system, because Bitcoin nodes aren't websites.
 There are a couple of Core developers who run DNS seeds, which are essentially DNS servers.
 And we're just pretending that, for example, seed.bitcoin.sprovoost.nl is a "website," and when you ask that "website" what its IP address is, you get a whole list of IP addresses.
 However, those IP addresses are Bitcoin nodes, and every time you ask, it's going to give you different IP addresses.

-What a DNS seed does on its side is it's just a crawler.^[<https://github.com/sipa/bitcoin-seeder>] It goes to a couple of Bitcoin nodes, asks it for all the nodes it knows, keeps a list, goes to the list, and pings them all.
-Then, once it's done pinging them all, it's just going to be them all again.
+What a DNS seed does on its side is it's just a crawler.^[<https://github.com/sipa/bitcoin-seeder>] It goes to a couple of Bitcoin nodes, asks it for all the nodes it knows, keeps a list, goes through the list, and pings them all.
+Then, once it's done pinging them all, it's just going to ping them all again.

 This means that the standard infrastructure of the internet — including all the ISPs in the world — is caching a huge list of Bitcoin nodes that you can connect to, because it thinks it's just a website.
 So it's kind of nice that you keep all these lists of nodes redundantly stored on the internet, and there are quite a few protections against censorship of DNS.